Sharpness-Aware Data Poisoning Attack: Method

-\textbf{Objective.} Based on our discussion in Section~\ref{sec:intro} and \ref{sec:related}, one major challenge for poisoning attacks originates from the existence of multiple solutions of the inner minimization in Eq.~\ref{eq: general poison}.
-Therefore, in our proposed method \ourmodel, we focus on the \textit{\textbf{Worst-case Poisoned Model}}, which is the inner minima (the poisoned model) that has the worst poisoning effect $\theta' = \argmax_{\theta\in \Theta_p}~Q(\theta; D_{T})$.
-Here, the space $\Theta_p$ refers to the \textit{\textbf{Poisoned Model Space}}, which is the set of all models that are trained on the poisoned dataset and have a small training loss: $\Theta_p= \{\theta: L(\theta; D_{tr}+D_p) \leq \tau \}$.
-In general, our proposed method \ourmodel aims to optimize the poisoning effect on the worst-case poisoned model.
-Therefore, the general objective of \ourmodel is:
+As discussed in Section~\ref{sec:intro} \& \ref{sec:related}, one major challenge for poisoning attacks originates from the existence of multiple solutions during re-training.
+Therefore, we first define the \textit{\textbf{Poisoned Model Space}}, denotes as $\Theta_p$, which is the set of all models that are trained on a poisoned dataset $D_{tr}+D_p$ and have a small training loss:

-By solving this problem, we can find poisoning samples $D_p$ such that the worst poisoned model $\theta'$ can have a strong poisoning effect (with a small $Q(\theta'; D_T)$).
-Therefore, for the models which are re-trained on the poisoned dataset, the poisoning effect is also very likely to persist.
+In practice, the space $\Theta_p$ composes the models that are trained from different training algorithms, initializations and architectures.
+In the space $\Theta_p$, we desire to find the \textit{\textbf{Worst-case Poisoned Model}}, which is the model that has the worst poisoning effect $\theta' = \argmax_{\theta\in \Theta_p}~Q(\theta; D_{T})$.
+Ideally, we aim to optimize the poisoning effect of $\theta'$ to overcome the re-training uncertainty:

+By solving this problem, we can find poisoning samples $D_p$ such that the worst poisoned model $\theta'$ can have an optimized poisoning effect (with a small $Q(\theta'; D_T)$).
+Therefore, for the models that are re-trained on the poisoned dataset, the poisoning effect is likely to persist, and our experiments in Section \ref{sec:exp} provide empirical evidence.
 Admittedly, it is also hard to solve the above problem exactly.
-However, we propose to approximate the term $Q(\theta';D_T)$, by leveraging the existing notion of model sharpness~\citep{foret2020sharpness}.
+As a solution, we propose to approximate the term $Q(\theta';D_T)$, by leveraging the existing notion of model sharpness~\citep{foret2020sharpness}.
 In detail, given a fixed $D_p$, we approximate $Q(\theta'; D_T)$ by: